1998 Direct Line International Championships – Singles

 Jana Novotná won in the final 6–1, 7–5 against Arantxa Sánchez Vicario.
 The two had reached the final the previous year but the match was cancelled in the first set due to persistent rain.
-Novotná went on to win the Wimbledon title two weeks later.
+Two weeks later, Novotná went on to win the Wimbledon title.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 The top four seeds received a bye to the second round.